HKKKD/hkkkd.github.io/_posts/2015-09-15-comparison.md

 ---
 layout: post
-title:  "A comparison of Azuma 1997 and Xia et al. 2008"
+title:  "A Comparison of Azuma 1997 and Xia et al. 2008"
 date:   2015-09-15
 comments:   true
 ---